thecodingbob/framebot/README.md

   - *upload_interval* - Change this to make the bot post frames more or less often.
 Don't set it too small or you'll quickly end your API usages and end up blocked for hours.
   - *movie_title* - The title of the video/movie you want to show in each post.
   - *bot_name* - The bot's name.
 As now it's only used when posting mirrored images.
 You can give it a funny name you like, or you can ignore him and just let it call himself "Bot".
+  - *delete_files* - Set this to True if you want the bot to delete the frame files after they're not needed anymore.
+Can break the bot if you stop it while it's uploading files or checking for best-ofs.
 - **best_of_album_uploader**
   - *enabled* - Set this to `True` if you want the bot to check the reactions your frames got after a fixed amount of time, and repost it in an album if those exceed a fixed the threshold.
 If you don't want this feature, set this option to False.
   - *local_file* - The file the bot will use to store information about frames posted but not yet checked for reposting.
 You can leave this option alone, it's just a filename.